chrplr/linux-tips/docs/linux_howto.rst

 This is a collection of Linux tips accumulated over the years.

 Even if you are are a seasoned Linux user, you may still learn one thing or two.
 For example, do you know how to make bash unsensitive to filename case during TAB completion?
 Create bookmarks for directories so that you can jump (cd) directly into them?
 List all bash functions defined in the current environment?
 Parallelize ``xargs``?
 Rename files using bash variable substitution?
-Search files that have been modified in the last 2 weeksusing ``fd``?
+Search files that have been modified in the last 2 weeks?
 Encrypt a file on the command line with ``gpg``?
 Wake up a remote computer which is powered off?
 Read on.

 The Shell